A website devoted to teaching/playing/composing for/ the King of Instruments

 The obscure and underrated British composer Caleb Simper was a prodigious writer of choral music, anthems, and organ music.
 Of his organ works which have survived, his Voluntaries for Organ, Books 1-12, each Book containing 17 Voluntaries, were written for the village organist of limited skill.
 During the Victorian period in England collections of Voluntaries like these suitable for the Anglican worship service were written by many British composers.
 The thing that sets Simper's Voluntaries apart is that they're on the short side but still have good musical substance and, for those who would like to use them right away, they can be quickly learned.
 These are pieces with a pedal part but many of them can be played with hands only, many of them also fit on one page, and, by being written on only 2 staves, they're not terribly hard to sight read.
 Simper's Voluntaries also lean heavily on the homophonic side and contain some of the chromaticism characteristic of this era, both characteristics of which did not tend to make them fashionable or enduring in the generations which followed.
 They nevertheless remain tuneful, well-crafted, harmonious, and make for some very useful sight reading material.
 One might try working from Books 1-3 first, then, if desired, the other books.

-As for preparation for playing the Bach chorale preludes however the organ works of other Baroque composers, particularly Johann Pachelbel, are perhaps better suited to that particular purpose for advanced sight readers than Dupre's "79."
+The organ works of certain earlier Baroque composers, particularly Johann Pachelbel, are perhaps better suited to that particular purpose for advanced sight readers than Dupre's "79."
 Young J.S.
 Bach studied many of Pachelbel's scores, and the latter's many Chorale Preludes and Fugues on the Magnificat notated on 2 staves are still well suited to the needs of church musicians down to this day.
-While none of his organ music is particularly easy to sight read, Pachelbel, who was from the generation before J.S.
-Bach and taught Organ to the latter's older brother Johann Christoph Bach, was an important composer of organ music whose works merit study in their own right.

 (con't in Part II)